danielaczarref/danielaczarref/README.md

 - 💼 Computer Engineer
 - ✍🏻 Fullstack Dev
 - 🌱 Main interests:
+  - Numerical analysis and linear systems analysis
-  - Hybrid mobile development
+  - Hybrid mobile & web development
-  - React Native / ReactJS
   - Web Content Accessibility Guidelines (WCAG)
-  - Design System and Components Development
-  - Numerical analysis and linear systems analysis
+  - Software testing & Quality Assurance

 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->
 <!-- - ✍🏻 <samp>Core Member of IEEE Bombay Section Technical and Professional Committee  -->
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: Through science and technologies all things are possible so jot that down!
 And ALL code should be indented! haha 🤓
-- 🤔 Currently working as front-end software developer with React-Native and React.js
+- 🤔 Enjoy working with a good challenge!

 ### Languages & Frameworks: